Olga Berggolts: War years

-With the start of the Great Patriotic War in June 1941, Bergholz was sent to work at the Leningrad Radio House.
+With the start of the Great Patriotic War in June 1941, Berggolts was sent to work at the Leningrad Radio House.
 She spent almost every day of the blockade in Leningrad working at the radio, encouraging hungry and depressed citizens of the city by her speeches and poems.
 Her thoughts and impressions on this period, on problems of heroism, love, faithfulness can be found in February Diary (1942), Leningrad Poem (1942), Your Way (1945), and some others.

 In January 1942, she survived another personal tragedy: her second husband Nikolay Molchanov died of hunger.
 Olga later dedicated a poem 29 January 1942 and her book The Knot (1965) to Nikolay.
 In March 1942, Olga, who suffered from a critical form of dystrophy, was forcefully sent by her friends to Moscow using the Road of Life, despite her protests.
 On 20 April, she returned to Leningrad and continued her work at the Radio House.
 On her return, she married Georgy Makogonenko, a literary critic, also a radio host during the siege.
 In 1943, she was awarded the Medal "For the Defence of Leningrad".

 Together with her husband, she wrote a screenplay turned a play Born in Leningrad and a requiem In Memory of Defenders (1944) on the request of a woman whose brother was killed during the last days of the siege.
-On January 27, 1945, Bergholz, Makogonenko and their colleagues released a "radio film" entitled 900 days that included various fragments of reports, voices, sounds and music pieces recorded during the siege.
+On January 27, 1945, Berggolts, Makogonenko and their colleagues released a "radio film" entitled 900 days that included various fragments of reports, voices, sounds and music pieces recorded during the siege.
 She also published a book of memoirs Leningrad Is Talking and a play They Lived in Leningrad based on her war experience.

 Late years

-Bergholz also wrote many times about heroic and glorious events in the history of Russia, such as Pervorossiysk (1950), a poem about the Altay commune organized by the workers of Petrograd; Faithfulness (1954), a tragedy about the defence of Sevastopol in 1941–1942; and The Day Stars (1959), an autobiographical novel that was turned into a movie of the same name by Igor Talankin in 1968.
+Berggolts also wrote many times about heroic and glorious events in the history of Russia, such as Pervorossiysk (1950), a poem about the Altay commune organized by the workers of Petrograd; Faithfulness (1954), a tragedy about the defence of Sevastopol in 1941–1942; and The Day Stars (1959), an autobiographical novel that was turned into a movie of the same name by Igor Talankin in 1968.
 Olga's voice could be also heard in another Talankin's movie Introduction to Life (1963) as she reads her poetry.

-On May 9, 1960, Piskaryovskoye Memorial Cemetery was opened, dedicated to the victims of the Siege of Leningrad, with the words by Olga Bergholz engraved on the wall behind the Motherland monument.
+On May 9, 1960, Piskaryovskoye Memorial Cemetery was opened, dedicated to the victims of the Siege of Leningrad, with the words by Olga Berggolts engraved on the wall behind the Motherland monument.
 The last line "No one is forgotten, nothing is forgotten" became a catchphrase since, often mentioned in Russia during memorial days.

-Olga Bergholz died on 13 November 1975, and was buried at Literatorskie Mostki of the Volkovo Cemetery.
+Olga Berggolts died on 13 November 1975, and was buried at Literatorskie Mostki of the Volkovo Cemetery.